Western Kenya · Est. 2018

 Women's Sorting Cooperative

-A women-led cooperative employing 45 women in value-added sorting and processing roles — formalising employment and creating skilled roles in the agricultural value chain.
+A women-led cooperative employing 45 women in value-added sorting and processing roles — formalising employment and creating skilled roles in the agricultural value chain across Western Kenya.

 Become Part of Our Story

-Whether you are an importer, distributor, investor, or farmer — we would love to hear from you.
+Whether you are an importer, distributor, investor, or farmer from Western Kenya — we would love to hear from you.

 Visit our Nairobi office, schedule a call, or reach out directly.